-Federal regulations, Title 2 U.S. Code of Federal Regulations Section 200.511 states, "The auditee is responsible for follow-up and corrective action on all audit findings.
-As part of this responsibility, the auditee must prepare a summary schedule of prior audit findings must report the status of the following:
+Federal regulations, Title 2 U.S. Code of Federal Regulations Section 200.511 states, "The auditee is responsible for followup and corrective action on all audit findings.
+As part of this responsibility, the auditee must prepare a summary schedule of prior audit findings."
+The summary schedule of prior audit findings must report the status of the following: